brry/course/uni.md

 **Part 1**

 - 2018-10-23: one-session-intro: how and why use R, read files, select data and display it graphically
-- 2018-10-30: explore Rstudio, get to know data and object types
+- 2018-10-30: explore Rstudio, read data, get to know data and object types
 - 2018-11-06: use if-else conditionals, program for-loops
 - 2018-11-13: write functions, program apply-loops